 Australia is a rabies-free country, which means that incoming pets must fulfil a series of time-sensitive requirements ending in a mandatory 10-day quarantine.
 This sounds a lot scarier than it really is, but it’s pretty important to have a good handle on the process in order to make the transition as smooth as possible.

 Mike Cardno, Regional Manager for North America and Oceania at Pet Relocation, estimates that that entire process takes at least 180 days.
 “It’s really important to take into account that both vets and pet owners are involved,” he says, and that’s why hiring an expert as early as possible in the process is strongly recommended.

-In terms of Sydney quarantine facilities, Pet Relocation has found the staff there to be very professional and the facilities well run.
+In terms of quarantine facilities, Pet Relocation has found the staff there to be very professional and the facilities well run.
 “We have every confidence that pets receive the special care they need while with the DAFF teams in Australia,” says Cardno.
-DAFF stands for Department of Agriculture, Fisheries and Forestry, and these official quarantine facilities are found in Sydney, Perth and Melbourne.
+DAFF stands for Department of Agriculture, Fisheries and Forestry, and the official quarantine facility is in Melbourne.